Mera Peak Climbing

 Overview of Mera Peak Climbing

 Mera Peak Climbing in the Mt.
 Everest region will be a once-in-a-lifetime encounter.
 Mera Peak, located in the south of Everest, possesses many natural characteristics that enchant you.
 Furthermore, the diverse valleys and woodlands will give you a thrilling mood.
-The frigid atmosphere, mountainous scenery, and Sherpa lifestyle will mesmerize you around Mera peak.
+The frigid atmosphere, mountainous scenery, and Sherpa lifestyle will mesmerize you around Mera Peak.

 Both the Hongu and Hinku valleys are remote and not habited land up to Kharka in the Upper Hinku basin, where Sherpa from the South, near Pangkongma, is the place for grazing animals during the rainy season.
-The upper Hongu Basin is mountain madness with massive moraines and glacial lakes, including Charmlang and Baruntse.
+The upper Hongu Basin is mountain madness with massive moraines and glacial lakes, including Charming and Baruntse.

 Mera Peak Climbing Highlights